On Tilted Losses in Machine Learning: Theory and Applications: Introduction

 \paragraph{Information theory.} While source coding limits and channel capacity are characterized by Shannon entropy and Shannon mutual information (which are simple averages over the information~\eqref{eq:information})~\citep{cover1991information}, there are other elements of information theory that are not characterized by the average, such as error exponents in channel decoding~\citep{Gallager-book}, probability of error in list decoding~\citep{Merhav-list}, and computational cost in sequential decoding~\citep{massey94, Arikan-guesswork}.
 These fundamental elements of information theory are asymptotically determined by a non-zero tilted cumulant generating function of the information random variable~\eqref{eq:information} (see \citep{beirami2018characterization} for further discussion).

-\paragraph{Optimization.} Exponential tilting has also appeared as a minimax smoothing approach in optimization~\citep{kort1972new,pee2011solving}. {Such smooth approximations to the max often appear through LogSumExp functions, with applications in geometric programming~\citep[][Sec.~9.7]{calafiore2014optimization}, and boosting~\citep{mason1999boosting,shen2010dual}.} We discuss min-max objectives and the connections with TERM in several subsequent sections of the paper.
+\paragraph{Optimization.} Exponential tilting has also appeared as a minimax smoothing approach in optimization~\citep{kort1972new,pee2011solving,liu2019deep}. {Such smooth approximations to the max often appear through LogSumExp functions, with applications in geometric programming~\citep[][Sec.~9.7]{calafiore2014optimization}, and boosting~\citep{mason1999boosting,shen2010dual}.} We discuss min-max objectives and the connections with TERM in several subsequent sections of the paper.

 \paragraph{\textit{Machine learning.}} Despite the rich history of tilted objectives in related fields, they have not seen widespread use in ML beyond limited applications such as robust regression~\citep{wang2013robust} and sequential decision making~\citep{howard1972risk,borkar2002q}.
 In this work, we argue that tilting is a critical yet undervalued tool in machine learning.
 We demonstrate the effectiveness of tilting by (i) rigorously studying properties of the TERM objective, and (ii) exploring its utility for a wide range of ML applications.
 Surprisingly, we find that this simple extension to ERM can match or exceed state-of-the-art performance from highly tuned, bespoke solutions to common ML problems, from learning with noisy data to ensuring fair performance between subgroups.
 We highlight several motivating applications of TERM below and provide an outline of the remainder of the paper in Section~\ref{sec:contributions}.